opengovsg/postmangovsg-guide/campaign-guide/sms-onboarding-overview/step-4-configure-your-twilio-account/what-if-i-need-to-buy-a-phone-number.md

 <figure><img src="../../../.gitbook/assets/image (10).png" alt=""><figcaption><p>Set it up</p></figcaption></figure>

 Add your `Sender Pool`.
-Sender Pool is where you configure the sender details such as the phone number you bought, and input your alphanumeric SenderID.
+Sender Pool is where you configure the sender details such as the phone number you bought, and input your alphanumeric Sender ID.

 Click `Add Senders.`